firedynasty/for_datacamp_workspace/twitter_sentiment_analysis/readme.md

-Will load to files on the datacamp workspace.
+the code is in .ipynb

-..
+elonmusk.csv has the data from the Tweepy API.

-Stanley
+- Stanley